ColOfAbRiX/figlet4s/figlet4s-microsite/docs/docs/figlet4s-in-java.md

 ---
 layout: docs
-title: Using Java
+title: Figlet4s in Java
-permalink: docs/using-java
 ---
-# Using Java
+# Figlet4s in Java

 If you want to use Figlet4s on Java you can benefit from the thin wrapper developed for this purpose and bundled in the `figlet4s-java` library.
 Using a Scala library from Java is very simple and